techyon-io/.github/profile/README.md

-todo Add information about Techyon
+The Techyon platform for nano products